Golden Mountains (film)

 Golden Mountains (Златые горы) is a 1931 Soviet silent drama film directed by Sergei Yutkevich.
 A re-edited sound version of the film was released in 1936.

 Plot

 The film is set in the year 1914.
 Having received a large military order, the administration of the St. Petersburg metallurgical plant "Krutilov and Son" is attracting new workers.
-However at the plant a strike is looming under the influence of a powerful strike movement of the Baku oil workers'.
+However, a strike is looming at the plant under the influence of a powerful strike movement of the Baku oil workers.

-The engineer, son of the factory owner, tries to bribe the former farmer Pyotr and make him the leader of the newly arrived workers.
-In this case the engineer is actively helped by the master.
-Pyotr takes part in the assassination of activist-worker Vasili.
-As a result of the circumstances the hero is forced to bring home the wounded Bolshevik.
-Once in the environment of striking workers Pyotr enters into their ranks and engages in class struggle.
+An engineer, who is the son of the factory owner, tries to bribe the former farmer Pyotr and make him the leader of the newly arrived workers.
+Pyotr takes part in the assassination of the Bolshevik activist-worker Vasili.
+As a result, the hero is forced to bring home the wounded Bolshevik.
+Once in the environment of striking workers, Pyotr enters into their ranks and engages in class struggle.